Jason-Fu-git/VitaminAdvisor/readme.md

 This is a PC application for vitamin recommendation.
 Basically, the user simply inputs his/her symptoms, then the program will recommend the most suitable vitamins for him/her.

-The user interface is easy to use, displayed as below:
+The user interface is easy to use, displayed as below (prototype):

 <div align="center">
 <img src="icons/mainWindow.png" width="80%" >